2. Quick View settings page

 Enter your license key here.
 This is essential for the plugin to work.

-These options control how customers can open the quick view lightbox from the WooCommerce shop page and archive pages (e.g. product categories).
+These options control how customers can open the quick view lightbox from the WooCommerce shop page, product archive pages (e.g. product categories), and WooCommerce Gutenberg blocks.
 You can select one or both options:

-- Open using Quick View button – depending on your theme, this option adds a button or link immediately before the add to cart button.
+- Show a Quick View button for each product - depending on your theme, this option adds a button or link immediately before the add to cart button.

-- Open from product name/image – this option enables customers to open the quick view by clicking on the product name or image.
+- Open the Quick View by clicking the product name or image - this option enables customers to open the quick view by clicking on the product name or image.
 (Note: This is an experimental feature and may not work in all themes.)